chr4-cookbooks/newrelic-ng/README.md

 ### newrelic_ng_generic_agent

-You can install and configure generic ruby newrelic agents also via this LWRPs.
+You can install and configure generic Ruby New Relic agents also via this LWRPs.
 For more information, see attributes and recipes section above.

 Example: